nidkil/package-version/README.md

 - **--help** - Using `npm run build:upd-version -- --help` will list the available commands.

-- **\<command\> --help** - Using `npm run build:upd-version -- <command> --help` will display information about the specified command and available options.
+- **\<command\> --help** - Using `npm run build:upd-version -- <command> --help` will display information about the specified command and its options.

 - **info** - Using `npm run build:upd-version -- info` will display information about your operating system and other environment information that is useful if you need to submit an issue.

 ## Roadmap

 Currently there is nothing on the roadmap.
-Any ideas?
+Suggestions?
 Please submit an issue.

 ## Contributing